Character Name: WebPIN:

 More than two people: The standard fee is doubled, then divided evenly among all crew members.

-The monetary reward is dependant upon the size of the asteroid.
+The monetary reward is dependant upon the size and mineral content of the asteroid.
 There's little way to tell the size of an asteroid by staring at a starmap, so some measure will be luck.
-Bigger asteroids tend to be further out, most cowboys try to make it at least two sectors away from any stations, others claim nothing below four sectors is worth it.
-Find the distance and reward that works best for you.
+You can tell its mineral content when you land; metal-rich, radioactive, or icy asteroids will tend to be worth more, but size is still a large factor!

 Good luck as a 'roid cowboy!
 Now remember, there are rumors of 'roid dogs, seriously dangerous beasts that inhabit asteroids deep within nebulas, nature's ultimate killer.
 I say, if you're a real 'roid cowboy, you'll take your chances!
 And if you do find one, you'll hog-tie the damn thing and eat it for lunch!
 Sure, people say no one's ever seen one and lived, but by damn you can't let fear stop you.
 Besides, we know for sure they don't roam the asteroids around inhabited space!
 Or at least, no one's ever lived to say so...